 As long as we are talking about security in our article, we will focus on peculiarities of security testing.
 As you see from the stages guide, this is usually the last step in Quality Assurance of your financial application.
 However, this step is very important.
 Top testing techniques are as follows:

-Access to application.
-This testing technique entails checking whether all roles and rights are distributed and managed as they are supposed to, so that access to sensitive data is only given to those users who have rights.
+Access to the application.
+This testing technique entails checking whether all roles and rights are distributed and managed as they are supposed to so that access to sensitive data is only given to those users who have rights.
 Authentication and Authorization processes have to be flawless to provide secure experience.

 Forced attack.
 With the help of peculiar software tools, QA engineer tries to break into the software, guessing IDs, passwords, emails, and whatever data needs to be filled in the forms.
 If your banking software security is on top — encryption won’t let him breach any data from the app.

 SQL Injection.
 All input fields of your application have to be optimized on the matter of the text length that can be inserted.
 If your forms allow input of scripts and tags, there is a huge possibility someone will inject malicious code into your system and cause a breakdown or data breach.

 Session Management.
 Every time user logs into the app or comes on your banking website, there’s a sequence of HTTP requests that forms a web session.
 QA expert has to test how long the session is, how many sessions can be created by the one user at the same time, session cookie duration, session termination after log-out or a maximum lifetime, and more.